anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 as described in {{req-sol}}.
 Examples are available in {{exist_prot}}.

-### Pledge - registrar - enrollment status telemetry
+### Pledge - Registrar - Enrollment Status Telemetry

 The enrollment status telemetry is performed as specified in {{RFC8995}}.
 In BRSKI this is described as part of the enrollment phase,